Does Looking Upward Help You Sleep? The Subtle Reasons Behind Its Effectiveness - Rancho Cucamonga - 1

 Your body feels heavy with fatigue, yet the moment you close your eyes, your mind becomes even more alert.

-In such moments, you might hear advice to count sheep, but when you actually try it, counting up to 50 is manageable, but once you hit 100, you start to think, "What am I doing right now?" and it often leads to more frustration.
+During such times, you might hear advice to count sheep, but when you actually try it, counting up to 50 is manageable, but once you hit 100, you start to think, "What am I doing right now?" and it can become even more frustrating.

-Recently, there's been talk about a method to hack your brain: if you close your eyes and keep your gaze slightly upward, your brain will recognize that you're in a sleeping state and help you fall asleep.
+Recently, there's been talk about a method of hacking your brain: if you close your eyes and keep your gaze slightly upward, your brain recognizes that you're in a sleeping state, which can help you fall asleep.

 Honestly, it sounds a bit silly.
-The idea that simply looking upward can trick the brain feels somewhat absurd.
+The idea that simply looking up can trick your brain seems somewhat absurd.

 However, this method isn't entirely baseless.